Supasheet.

 Add context columns for UI styling:

-CREATE VIEW dashboards.stock_alerts AS
+CREATE VIEW public.stock_alerts AS

 SELECT